 This video demonstrates the "Create Fingerprint" functionality provided in ParticleSentryᴬᴵ software.

 This video demonstrates the process steps to compare new sample images to an existing Fingerprint in ParticleSentryᴬᴵ software.
 The video also briefly demonstrates the process to view the particle images contained in your test.

 Normal Process Fingerprint vs. Process Shift Fingerprint

 You need a large collection of images, the more images the better.
-If you have a known reference condition images and images from related accelerated stability studies, they can be incorporated into the fingerprint as well.
+If you have known reference condition images and images from related accelerated stability studies, they can be incorporated into the fingerprint as well.
 More images enhance the overall analysis.

-Hypothesis/Goodness-of-fit test, distribution curve, P-value for the test statistic, fingerprint (probability density function) and other visualization tools to diagnose when process upset occurs.
+Fingerprint (probability density function), hypothesis/goodness-of-fit test result, distribution curve, P-value for the test statistic, and other visualization tools to diagnose when process upset occurs.

-It is biologic specific.
+ParticleSentryᴬᴵ is biologic specific.
 In our experience, mAbs differ and are significantly influenced by factors like excipients, surfactants, etc. While most of our work has focused on mAbs, we are not constrained to look only at mAbs.